CalumRaine/Grain/README.md

 ### Buffers & Loops: `in`

 The `in` command provides a lot of functionality to `Grain`.
 It can be used to define a buffer and also initiate a loop.
 Our segments must be found _in_ something, right?
 Lines must be _in_ a file, columns must be _in_ a line, dates must be _in_ a column.
 So `in` defines the buffer on which our future commands will be executed.
 The below example will print the fourth column from each line in the file.
-No `file` or `field` delimiters are provided so the default newline and whitespace delimiters are used, respectively.

 ```
 file text("example.txt")